A Few Words About How I Got Here:

 Instead, we will work together to explore your concerns and help you move towards your goals.

-I believe interpersonal relationships are at the root of most suffering, which means that the single most important tool that we have in our work together is our own relationship.
+I believe relationships are at the root of most of our suffering, which means that the single most important tool that we have in our work together is OUR relationship.

 I also strongly believe that, to be effective, therapy must acknowledge the impact of systems of power and oppression on the struggles we all face.